 Getting this feedback early in the project gave the designers tremendous flexibility.
 They could make huge shifts in direction.
 They could experiment with a variety of approaches.
 Each time, they got more feedback and learned more about what the design wanted to be.

 That’s how a sketch works.
 A code sketch is no different than a static napkin or whiteboard sketch, except that it shows these interactive elements.
 It provides the team with a way to collect constructive and affirmative feedback from the client and stakeholders.

 Getting the design of a microinteraction like an application’s refresh behavior is really tricky.
 It’s hard to get it just right.

 There are always a ton of questions: What’s the best way to give a clue to users about the function’s presence?
 How far does the user pull it down?
 How fast does it snap back?
 Is there a spinner during the refresh process?
 Is it asynchronous or does the user have to wait until it finishes?
 What does the app do if there’s a communications error with the server?
-Do it put a dialog that the user has to dismiss?
+Does it put a dialog that the user has to dismiss?
 Is it just a message that appears momentarily?
 How long is enough time for that message?

 All these questions can’t be easily answered with a static sketch.
 But you could build little simulators that get to the heart of each one.
 Behind the scenes, the interactive sketch isn’t doing anything.
 There is no real refreshing happing.
 There is no communications with a server to suddenly sever.

 But to the user, you’ve created the illusion that all those things are happening.
 And because of that, you get to see if the design is going to work.
 You might even be inspired to try something different, to explore alternative approaches.

 And that’s where the real insights and innovations happen.
 By mastering your code sketching skills, you can try out these ideas.